centraldesign/heroku-static-prototype/README.md

 # Create a new server

-Download the source and unzip it your hard-drive.
+[Download the source](https://github.com/centraldesign/heroku-static-prototype/archive/master.zip) and unzip it your hard-drive.

 Rename the folder with your project name, for example ```myprojectname-demo```.

 Copy the ```_dist``` folder of your static prototype and paste it in the created folder (replace the existing empty ```_dist``` directory).

-In terminal navigate to the created folder.
+In terminal, navigate to the created folder.

 ```
-cd Demo/myprojectname-demo
+cd directory/myprojectname-demo
 ```

 We’ll use git to initialize and create a version of the site you want to deploy.
 To do that run the command: